code23/marketplace-laravel-sdk/README.md

 This will detect the `email_verified=true` query parameter on the redirect url after a user has confirmed their email address via their confirmation email, and redirect the user to a route named `email-verified`.
 Add this route to your web.php routes file and a view informing the user of their successful email verification.

+NOTE: requires your homepage route to be named `home`.

 Overwrite the route name using the env variable `EMAIL_VERIFIED_ROUTE_NAME` and adjust your route declaration to match.

 ### Categories